GitOps vs DevOps: What’s the Different?

 What is DevOps?

-DevOps is a word that combines the terms “Development” and “Operation” instead of keeping them distinct.
+DevOps is a term that combines Development” and “Operations,” integrating them rather than keeping them distinct.

 What is GitOps?

 GitOps is gaining popularity due to its effectiveness and ability to maintain cleaner, more accurate code.
-However, GitOps and DevOps do not necessarily go hand-in-hand; a DevOps culture may exist without GitOps, but not vice versa.
+However, GitOps and DevOps do not necessarily go hand-in-hand; a DevOps culture can exist without GitOps, but not vice versa.

 What is GitOps Methodology?